ml-research/vlol-dataset-gen/README.md

 predicates.
 However, by resorting the defined predicates, it is also possible to define and apply new predicates.

-At default the train descriptors are defined by the following predicates.
+At default the train descriptors are expressed by the following predicates.
-While T refers to the whole train as in input, C, C1, C2 refer to a single car.
+While T refers to the whole train as an input, C, C1, C2 refer to a single car.

 - Car descriptors
     - has_car(T,C)